glm-tools/pyglmnet/paper/paper.md

 observation ($x_i$, $y_i$), and $\lambda \mathcal{P}(\cdot)$ is the penalty that regularizes the solution, with $\lambda$ being a constant that controls the amount of regularization.

 Modern datasets can contain a number of predictor variables, and data analysis is often exploratory.
 Under these conditions it is critically important to regularize the model to avoid overfitting the data.
-Regularization works by adding penalty terms that penalize the model parameters in a variety of ways.
-This can be used to incorporate prior knowledge about the parameters in a structured form.
-In pyglmnet, we offer users the ability to combine different types of regularization with different noise distributions in the GLMs.
+Regularization works by adding penalty terms that penalize the model parameters in a variety of ways and can be used to incorporate prior knowledge about the parameters in a structured form.

 Despite the attractiveness of regularized GLMs, the available tools in the Python data science eco-system are highly fragmented.
 Specifically: